Animal School Visits Doncaster and Nearby Areas

 Animal school visits Doncaster and nearby areas is simple to book.
 Simply send the Animal Club your enquiry via our webpage or email to firstname.lastname@example.org.
 You can also call on0114 32 90 851.
 The price information can is on our booking page; please check here.
 The duration of our visits ranges from 1 hour to a full day.
 To make your booking easier, you can download the Risk Assessment and Letter to Parents Template from our website.

 A Typical Visit Form the Animal Club

 A school will typically book a workshop visit for a morning session 9-12 am or a full day one.
 The choice depends on the number of year groups scheduled to participate.

-For example, a Rainforest topic themed activities in Y1 classes.
+For example, Rainforest topic themed activities in Y1 classes.
 For in a school with two or three a morning visit (9-12) would be sufficient.
 Many schools have a whole morning rotating activities such as math, English and crafts.
-On such topic, related activity day animal school visits Doncaster would be one of the central attractions.
-During our visit, we would run two or three workshops where the pupils can receive information relevant to the topic of the day as well as have a personal encounter with a range of our wonderful creatures under the supervision of the ranger.
+On such a topic, related activity day animal school visits Doncaster would be one of the central attractions.
+During our visit, we would run two or three workshops where the pupils can receive information relevant to the topic of the day as well as have a personal encounter with a range of our beautiful creatures under the supervision of the ranger.